acenet-arc/command_the_cloud/_episodes/creating-a-volume-image.md

 > ## Create an image from the Dashboard
 > Go to "Project" -> "Volumes" -> "Volumes".
 Then in the "Attached To" column find the name of your virtual machine.
 Then in the far right column "Actions" for the row for that volume select "Upload to Image".
 Try with or without "Force" checked.
 What happens?
 > > ## Solution
 > > `Error: Unable to upload volume to image`.
-This error message occurs regardless of weather "Force" is checked or not.
+This error message occurs regardless of whether "Force" is checked or not.
 > {: .solution}
 {: .challenge}